Learning Important Features Through Propagating Activation Differences: Previous Work

 \subsubsection{Layerwise Relevance Propagation and Gradient $\times$ input}

 Bach et al. \cite{Bach2015-pq} proposed an approach for propagating importance scores called Layerwise Relevance Propagation (LRP).
-Shrikumar et al. and Kindermans et al. \cite{shrikumar2016not,kindermans2016investigating} showed that absent modifications to deal with numerical stability, the original LRP rules were equivalent within a scaling factor to an elementwise product between the saliency maps of Simonyan et al. and the input (in other words, gradient $\times$ input).
-In our experiments, we compare DeepLIFT to gradient $\times$ input as the latter is easily implemented on a GPU, whereas LRP does not currently have GPU implementations available to our knowledge.
+Shrikumar et al. and Kindermans et al. \cite{shrikumar2016not,kindermans2016investigating} showed that absent modifications to deal with numerical stability, the LRP rules for ReLU networks were equivalent within a scaling factor to an elementwise product between the saliency maps of Simonyan et al. and the input (in other words, gradient $\times$ input).
+In our experiments, we compare DeepLIFT to gradient $\times$ input as the latter is easily implemented on a GPU, whereas (at the time of writing) LRP did not have a GPU implementation available to our knowledge.

 While gradient $\times$ input is often preferable to gradients alone as it leverages the sign and strength of the input, it still does not address the saturation problem in \textbf{Fig. 1} or the thresholding artifact in \textbf{Fig. 2}.